mylokaye/AI-Email-Review/README.md

 Plus plan. https://help.openai.com/en/articles/10169521-projects-in-chatgpt

 1. Open Projects
-2. Paste the full Asset Review Module prompt into Instructions or upload the prompt as text file into tne Files section of the project.
+2. Upload the prompt as text file into the Files section of the project.
 3. Use the invocation format shown below

 ### Option 2: Use as a Custom GPT (Team/Enterprise)